-The National Climatic Data Center storm events database lists 1 excessive heat event in Marin County since 2000.
+The National Climatic Data Center storm events database lists one excessive heat event in Marin County since 2000.
 This correlates to a 0.05 percent annual probability.
+The planning area averages 20 to 25 days a year with temperatures exceeding 90 °F, and those days may be included in a heat wave event (Western Region Climate Center 2011).
 Climate change is likely to bring hotter temperatures, more hot days, and more frequent heat waves, leading to higher rates of heat-related impairments and deaths.